 Should a low tire condition occur on any of the four active road tire(s), you should stop as soon as possible and inflate all tires that are flashing on the graphic display to the vehicle's recommended cold placard pressure value.
-The system will automatically update, the graphic display of the pressure value(s) will stop flashing, and the Tire Pressure Monitoring Light will extinguish once the updated tire pressure(s) have been received.
-The vehicle may need to be driven for up to 20 minutes above 15 mph (25 km/h) to receive this information.
+The system will automatically update, the "LOW TIRE" text message will no longer be displayed, the graphic display of the pressure value(s) will stop flashing, and the Tire Pressure Monitoring Light will extinguish once the updated tire pressure(s) have been received.
+The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) to receive this information.